Does creatine work for everyone?

 What is Creatine?

-Creatine is a molecule in an energy system (creatine phosphate) that can rapidly produce energy (ATP) to support cellular function, and this underlies performance enhancing and neuroprotective properties of creatine.
-A remarkably safe and well researched supplement for most people. – Source: Examine.com
+Creatine is a molecule in an energy system (creatine phosphate) that can rapidly produce energy (ATP) to support cellular function, and this underlies the performance-enhancing and neuroprotective properties of creatine.
+A remarkably safe and well-researched supplement for most people. – Source: Examine.com

 What is Creatine Phosphate?

 Creatine Phosphate is an organic compound in the muscle that is chemically changed for the production of ATP.
 Do not make the mistake of equating this form of creatine with the phosphocreatine (PCr) stored within muscle cells.